 Kazimierz was a place of “coexistence and interpenetration of Christian and Jewish cultures” for many centuries.
-However, in 1941, Kazimierz’s inhabitants were forcibly relocated to Krakow’s ghetto across the river by the occupying German forces.
+Although in 1941, Kazimierz’s inhabitants were forcibly relocated to Krakow’s ghetto across the river by the occupying German forces.

 Day trip to Auschwitz Museum and Birkenau Camp

 A must-see during any visit to Kraków is the Auschwitz Museum and Birkenau Camp, which is in the town of Oświęcim.